http://chineseinput.net/에서 pinyin(병음)방식으로 중국어를 변환할 수 있습니다.

 Many Apiospora species have been isolated from bamboo plants – to date, 34 bambusico- lous Apiospora species have been recorded.
 They are known as saprophytes, endophytes, and plant pathogens.
 In this study, 242 bambusicolous Apiospora were isolated from various bamboo materials (branches, culms, leaves, roots, and shoots) and examined using DNA sequence similarity based on the internal transcribed spacer, 28S large subunit ribosomal RNA gene, translation elongation factor 1-alpha, and beta-tubulin regions.
 Nine Apiospora species (Ap. arundinis, Ap. camelliae-sinensis, Ap. hysterina, Ap. lageniformis sp. nov., Ap. para- phaeosperma, Ap. pseudohyphopodii sp. nov., Ap. rasikravindrae, Ap. saccharicola, and Ap. sar- gassi) were identified via molecular analysis.
 Moreover, the highest diversity of Apiospora was found in culms, and the most abundant species was Ap. arundinis.
 Among the nine Apiospora species, two (Ap. hysterina and Ap. paraphaeosperma) were unrecorded in Korea, and the other two species (Ap. lageniformis sp. nov. and Ap. pseudohyphopodii sp. nov.) were potentially novel species.
 Here, we describe the diversity of bambusicolous Apiospora species in bamboo organs, construct a multi-locus phylogenetic tree, and delineate morphological features of new bambusicolous Apiospora in Korea.

-Notes of 15 unrecorded macrofungi in Korea
+First report of seven unrecorded bambusicolous fungi in Korea

 New Report of Three Unrecorded Species in Trichoderma harzianum Species Complex in Korea